Same grief, different outcomes - Texas mulls school safety

 Gun control groups point to the regular toll of shootings across the United States as evidence that more needs to be done to rein in the proliferation of weapons.

-Abbott spokesman Stephen Chang said the governor was finalising plans for the roundtables, including the dates and participants.
+Abbott on Monday did not name any of the participants in three days of discussions but said they would include supporters of arming teachers and those who oppose it.

-Mike Collier, a Democrat running for Texas lieutenant governor, expressed scepticism that the discussions would lead to significant change.
+Mike Collier, a Democrat running for Texas lieutenant governor, expressed scepticism that the talks would bring significant change.

-"All I hear is talk.
-Talk is cheap," Collier said on Twitter.
-"What we need is action."
+"Dozens of Texans have been killed in massacres just six months apart ... and our state leadership feebly announces 'roundtables,'" Collier said, referring to the November shooting of 26 people at a church in Sutherland Springs, Texas.

 Police arrested Dimitrios Pagourtzis, 17, at the Santa Fe school following the rampage that they said he carried out with a shotgun and .38-caliber pistol.
 He has been charged with murder.